-Each year CASA House provides community and professional training for those interested in gaining skills and insight into working with women and men who have experienced sexual assault.
+Each year CASA House provides community and professional training for those interested in gaining skills and insight into working with people of all genders who have experienced sexual assault.
 People who attend our workshops come from health and welfare, counselling and medical fields.

 Workshop Cancellation Policy

 Registration fee will only be refunded for cancellations made up to one week prior to workshop

 Requests to transfer to a forthcoming workshop will be considered on a case-by-case basis and will only apply to requests received up to one week prior to workshop

 Workshops may be cancelled and your registration fee refunded if registration numbers are too low.